 Students can present their research and creative projects during Methodist University’s annual CRC Symposium.
 Presentation styles are discipline specific (e.g., performances, readings, or the more traditional oral presentation).
 Students not wishing to present their material in an oral format can create and display their work in a poster format.
 (For designing a poster refer to the poster guide.)

-The call for proposals for the Ninth Annual (2020) CRC Symposium is now available!
+The call for proposals for the Tenth Annual (2021) CRC Symposium is now available!

 Previous CRC Symposia